mu373/documentation/docs/computation/hpc/intro/jupyter.md

 ```

 ## Installing Jupyter Lab {#install-jupyter}
 Now that we've got a computing node allocated, let's dive in to starting Jupyter Lab.
 If this is your first time using Jupyter Lab in the conda environment that you are using, you might need to install relevant Python packages first.
-Skip to the [next step](#start-jupyter) if you already installed Jupyter Lab.
+Skip to the [next step](#start-jupyter) if you already installed Jupyter Lab in the conda environment.

 Inside the `tmux` session on the computing node, run the following commands.
 ```sh